ericotta/PERSIST_Study/README.md

 # PERSIST_Study

+# Title: PERSIST study - Creation and application of 4 paramater logistic model

+# Persistent Identifier: [A unique persistent identified (PID) such as a digital object identifier (DOI) or accession number supports data discovery, reporting and assessment.]

+# Author(s): Emily Ricotta

+# Grant Number: [AI001335]

 This is code to create the functions and then calculate ELISA antibody concentrations from optical density using a 4 parameter logistic model.

 ELISAs were conducted using the methods described in Klumpp-Thomas, C., Kalish, H., Drew, M. et al. Standardization of ELISA protocols for serosurveys of the SARS-CoV-2 pandemic using clinical and at-home blood sampling.
 Nat Commun 12, 113 (2021). https://doi.org/10.1038/s41467-020-20383-x.
 Concentrations were calculated using the equations in supplemental figure 10 in the supplementary material.